12 Feb How to Develop High-Performance Thinkers

 What are you doing in your change and learning programs to help people avoid cognitive biases?

 By focussing on these strategies, you can create more engaging learning experiences, and change programs that stick.
-Because if you want to change people’s behavior, you have to change the way they think.
+Because if you want to activate behavior change in employees, you have to change the way they think.
 And if you do that well enough, you can have a lasting effect on performance.